In this article, we will be targeting all the points that you need to know about defect triage.

 But before jumping to the article I’m expecting you are familiar with terms like a bug, defect, and bug priority and severity.

-Do not worry, there is no need to rush.
-You can go through my previous articles by clicking on the terms.
+You can go through my previous articles on defect and bug priority and severity.
 They are absolutely short, crisp, and informative enough to get you started.

 What is Defect Triage?